 A self-professed life-long geek, Ryan Kawailani Ozawa has immersed himself in new technologies and online communities since the days before the web.
-From running a dial-up BBS in high school to exploring today’s dynamic world of “Web 2.0″ and social media, he has long embraced and evangelized the ways in which technology can bring people together.
+From running a dial-up BBS in high school, to publishing on the Internet before the web, to “Web 2.0” and social media, and now on to “Web3,” he has long embraced and evangelized the ways in which technology can bring people together.

-Ryan also manages a number of websites devoted to the islands, including his blog, HawaiiWeblog.com, which one of the top five blogs in the state.
-Other sites include HawaiiThreads.com (an online forum that has seen as many as 1 million pageviews a month), HawaiiStar.com, HawaiiGrinds.com, HawaiiSocialMedia.com, and HawaiiStories.com.
+Ryan manages a number of websites devoted to the islands, including his blog, HawaiiWeblog.com, which one of the top five blogs in the state.
+Other sites include HawaiiCalendar.com, HawaiiGrinds.com (a food blog) HawaiiSocialMedia.com, HawaiiStar.com (a news site), HawaiiStories.com (a literary journal), HawaiiTech.com, and HawaiiThreads.com (an online forum that has seen as many as 1 million pageviews a month).

 In addition to his obsession with the written word, Ryan is also passionate about “new media.”
-He started podcasting in March 2005, producing “HawaiiUP” (a Hawaii-focused show) and “The Transmission” (a fan podcast for ABC’s filmed-in-Hawaii series “LOST”), which reached over 30,000 listeners around the world.
-His later launched “Popspotting,” in which he and his wife covered all things pop culture, including movies, television, music, books, and more.
-Ryan was also an early “lifecaster” — streaming live video over the internet while out and about in Honolulu.
+He started podcasting in March 2005, producing HawaiiUp (a Hawaii-focused show) and “The Transmission” (a fan podcast for ABC’s filmed-in-Hawaii series “LOST”), which reached over 30,000 listeners around the world.
+He later launched “Popspotting,” in which he and his wife covered all things pop culture, including movies, television, music, books, and more.
+Ryan was also an early “lifecaster,” streaming live video over the internet while out and about in Honolulu.

 His numerous online initiatives have merited profiles and mentions in dozens of media outlets, local and national, including the New York Times, L.A.
 Times, Seattle Times, National Public Radio, and Nightline.